PJHkorea/time-density-tension/docs/01_spatial_scaling.md

 This mathematically rigorous synchronicity ensures that the continuous Laplacian operations graph matches the discrete number-theoretic anchors perfectly, securing the framework's internal consistency across all micro-to-macro boundary regimes.

----
-*Developed under the collaboration of Human Conscious Input and Machine Mathematical Reflection.*